This topic describes how the null value is used in F#.

 Some(obj) with an object

 obj when there is an object.
 For more information, see Options.
+Note that you can still pack a

-null keyword is a valid keyword in the F# language, and you have to use it when you are working with .NET Framework APIs or other APIs that are written in another .NET language.
+null keyword is a valid keyword in F#, and you have to use it when you are working with .NET Framework APIs or other APIs that are written in another .NET language.
 The two situations in which you might need a null value are when you call a .NET API and pass a null value as an argument, and when you interpret the return value or an output parameter from a .NET method call.

 To pass a null value to a .NET method, just use the